peers/peerjs/README.md

-# PeerJS: Peer-to-peer data in the browser #
+# PeerJS: peer-to-peer in the browser #

 PeerJS provides a complete, configurable, and easy-to-use peer-to-peer API built on top of WebRTC, supporting both WebRTC data channels and media streams.